oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 ```
 The template parameter `<3>` identifies a specific pipe within the array of pipes.
 The index of the pipe being accessed *must* be determinable at compile time.

 In most cases, we want to use an array of pipes so that we can iterate over them in a loop.
-In order to respect the requirement that all pipe indices are uniquely determinable at compile time, we must use a static form of loop unrolling based on C++ templates.
+To respect the requirement that all pipe indices are uniquely determinable at compile time, we must use a static form of loop unrolling based on C++ templates.
 A simple example is shown in the code snippet:

 ```c++
 // Write 17 to every pipe in the array